 Disclaimer: The immigration attorney is not an employee of the University of Maryland and provides a service for legal advice and counsel only.
 Said information and services are limited to the meeting.
 Every effort will be made to ensure the accuracy of the information given and to clearly explain your options; however, please understand that an appointment does not constitute legal representation.

 Students seeking help with completing DACA renewal forms can view this instructional video.
-While the video IS NOT up to date as far as the law; however, the presentation is helpful for those renewing DACA.
-After the presentation USCIS was enjoined from accepting new applications.
+The video IS NOT up-to-date as far as the law; however, the presentation is helpful for those renewing DACA.
+After the presentation was recorded, USCIS was prohibited from accepting new DACA applications.